 The Claims (5 non-contiguous groups) are located over a large area of ten townships, with all claims located within the Porcupine Mining District of Northern Ontario.
-The Claims are all located north of Highway 11, and the town of Hearst is situated approximately 86 km to the east of the southernmost Claim block, 4B (see Figure 2).
+The Claims are all located north of Highway 11, and the town of Hearst is situated approximately 86 km to the east of the southernmost Claim block, 4B.